matrn/OTAwriteBIN/README.md

 `chmod +x OTAwriteBIN`   #make script executeable
 `./OTAwriteBIN`   #run script

+## How to get compiled sketch or SPIFFS image using Arduino IDE

+ * For compiling sketch click in Sketch tab to `Verify/Compile` (or CTRL+R)
+ * For building SPIFFS image click in Tools tab to `ESP8266 Sketch Data Upload`, Arduino IDE will show error `SPIFFS Upload failed!` but SPIFFS image will be saved in /tmp directory

 ## Options

 Options are same as for the espota.py.
 Script will make basic check which options are specified.